 The second part of our diving watches article, read our take on diving watches in military, commercial and leisure diving.
 From Omega Marine to Ressence...

 Over the following decades, a multitude of divers’ watches joined Rolex, Panerai, Omega, Breitling, Blancpain, ZRC and other pioneers.
 They were the remarkably accessible objects of desire, trusted tools and sought-after collectables for commercial, sports, military and ‘desk’ divers.
+You can view our own range of divers watches here, stylish and robust sports and diver's watches.

 The reasons for people’s particular preferences, aside from hard to quantify, subjective preference and the general functional and associative reasons (see Coates for how product designers can achieve it) are diverse.
 For some, it might be the IWC Aquatimer’s innovative SafeDive System, the Oris ProDiver or DOXA’s SUB, which created ‘orange mania’ with its pioneering high-contrast orange face.